pha4ge/hAMRonization/README.md

 ## Installation

-This tool requires python>=3.7 and can be installed directly from pip without cloning the repo.
+This tool requires python>=3.7 and [pandas](https://pandas.pydata.org/)
+and can be installed directly from pip without cloning the repo.

 ```
 pip install git+https://github.com/pha4ge/hAMRonization